ucsb-cs8-f18/ucsb-cs8-f18.github.io/_lab/lab01.md

    sets up a turtle.
 Call your turtle anything you like (`mary`,`chris`, etc.)

 5. Finally, still indented inside that block, code that calls those functions to draw two non overlapping rectangles and two triangles as specified before.
+Your code must draw both for full credit

 If you code meets all those criteria, you should be in good shape to submit it.